Why have regular hearing tests?

 What does a hearing test involve?

-Your comprehensive hearing test will include:
+Your comprehensive assessment will include:

-• A hearing health report
+• A personalised hearing health report

 Book your free hearing test now